Mud Kitchens Preschoolers will Love

 In addition to mud, you can also include other loose parts for "Ingredients" such as: Twigs, Flowers, Rocks, Seeds and cut wood slices.

-I hope you enjoy this collection of Outdoor Kitchens from our group, as well as inspiration from around the web.
+I hope you enjoy this collection of Outdoor Kitchens!.
 Be sure to click on the links to be re-directed to the source for additional information and directions.
 Happy Cooking (with mud)!

 I love the bright colors Julie K. of Julie's Childcare chose for her Mud Kitchen play area,